With a quick homemade gravy and a single top crust, this pot pie comes together easily, especially if you’ve got leftover cooked chicken or turkey.

 Having the right kitchen tools can really make your time in the kitchen more enjoyable.
 Over time, I’ve honed my collection so that they are perfect for my needs.
 Here are the tools that I use for this recipe:

-Single Crust Pot Pie with Chicken or Turkey
+Single Crust Pot Pie Recipe

 - 2 tbsp olive oil

 - 3 ribs celery chopped

 - black pepper

 - 4 cup russet potatoes cooked and cubed

 - 3 cup chicken (cooked and cubed) turkey can also be used